TurboWarp/packager/node-api-docs/README.md

 // MIME type of the packaged project.
 Either "text/html" or "application/zip" const type = result.type;

 // The packaged project's data.
-Will be either a string (for type text/html) or ArrayBuffer (for type application/zip). const data = result.data;
+Will always be a Uint8Array. const data = result.data;
 ```